 Revenue Assurance.
 Revenue Assurance (RA) is similar to CRC insurance in that the plan guarantees a minimum gross income per acre, but the yield levels used to calculate the guaranteed level of revenue have a narrower range than in the CRC.
 RA also uses futures prices to establish a set guaranteed level of revenue under its policies.
 RA policies are written in a manner similar to CRC, but offer farmers two options.
 The standard RA policy bases coverage on the farmer's average yield multiplied by the base price for the commodity based on the specified futures exchange settlement prices for the commodity.
 This price does not increase even if the futures price rises by harvest time.
 The second option is the "harvest price option."
-If the farmer elects to purchase this option, the revenue guarantee does increase if the harvest price is higher than the base price, just as it does under CRC.
-The harvest price option carries a higher premium than the base price may not be greater than 200 percent of the expected price.
+If the farmer elects to purchase this option, the revenue guarantee does increase if the harvest price is higher than the base price option.
+RA will insure a farmer at a coverage level between 65-85%.
+As with CRC, the harvest price may not be greater than 200% of the expected price.
 Here is an example of how the RA base price option would work.